Also known as Computer Scientist, Computer Specialist, Control System Computer Scientist, Research Scientist, Scientific Programmer Analyst

 Computer Scientists typically have moderate Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Computer Scientist tend to value Working Conditions, Achievement, and Independence.
+Compared to most people, those working as a Computer Scientist tend to value Achievement, Working Conditions, and Recognition.

-Lastly, Computer Scientists strongly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Computer Scientists strongly value Recognition.
+Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Computer Scientists must consistently demonstrate qualities such as analytical thinking, cooperation, and attention to detail.

 Below, you'll find a list of qualities typically required of Computer Scientists, ranked by importance:

 Many Computer Scientists have earned a graduate degree.
 For example, they may require a master's degree, and some require a doctoral degree, such as a Ph.D., M.D., or J.D..